 Prior to this OTTs, VoD, and YouTube Channels were all running without being accountable to the government.
 But the Ministry had made its plans clear.
 Previously, it stated that any motion picture or video content must pass through the Film Censor Board before reaching the audience.

 The Ministry had stated that any motion picture or video content must pass through the Fim Censor Board before reaching its audience.
-To enforce this, the MoICT was referring to the decades-old Motion Picture (Production, Exhibition, and Distribution) Act, 2026.
+To enforce this, the MoICT was referring to the decades-old Motion Picture (Production, Exhibition, and Distribution) Act, of 2026.
 This directly hinted at regulating OTT & IPTV platforms and other video services that we get on the internet.

 Now, the government has published its new amendments to the National Broadcasting Rules, it is formal and will go into implementation shortly.

 What’s in the amendment?

 The amendment defines internet content aired over the internet including YouTube, OTT, and other internet content as online television.
 Likewise, Sub-rule 2 of Rule 2 defines OTT as a service broadcast over the internet without cable or satellite.
 Similarly, Video on Demand (VoD) is defined as a service after television within its own network by a licensed company.

 The amendment defines regularly aired audio-visual content online by individuals or a group as online TV (internet TV).
 And they will need to adhere to the government’s terms and conditions for their content broadcast.

 Find more on: NetTV Launches Streamz+, the Android-Powered STB

 The new amendment dedicates a large share of criteria for online content, especially OTT.
 Over Top content, delivery is on the rise in Nepal and the government has finally brought it within its jurisdiction.
 The following are key highlights from the latest amendment to the National Broadcasting Rules.